Last Updated: August 2, 2024

 Howard Stern Salary and Contracts

 Before Stern joined Sirius, the satellite platform had 600,000 subscribers and was losing $226 million per year on revenues of $13 million.
 Today the combined SiriusXM service has 35 million paying subscribers and generates $1.8 billion in profits on $7.2 billion in revenue.
-On Sirius, Howard enjoys total uncensored free speech, outside of the FCC's grasp.
+On Sirius, Howard enjoys total uncensored free speech outside of the FCC's grasp.
 According to analysts, 10-15% of Sirius customers subscribed to the service exclusively to listen to Stern.

 Stern became one of the highest-paid radio figures after signing a five-year deal with Sirius in 2004 worth $500 million.
-The deal essentially paid Stern $100 million per year, $80 million in cash and $20 million in stock.
+The deal essentially paid Stern $100 million per year, $80 million in cash, and $20 million in stock.
 That $100 million would also cover his show's production costs, including staff salaries.
 It's estimated that Stern kept $50 million for himself.
 Immediately prior to joining Sirius, Stern was making $30 million per year at Viacom to broadcast on terrestrial radio.

 He re-upped in 2010 with another five-year $500 million deal.
-In December 2015 he signed a new 12-year deal with Sirius.
-This latest deal is believed to pay Stern $80 million per year that covers a salary for himself, salaries for his staff, and production costs for the show.
+In December 2015, he signed a new 12-year deal with Sirius.
+This latest deal is believed to pay Stern $80 million per year, and that covers a salary for himself, salaries for his staff, and production costs for the show.
 By the time this latest deal is up, Stern will have personally earned over $1 billion (excluding production costs) in salary during his time at Sirius.
 He also earned several hundred million dollars (pre-tax) from terrestrial radio prior to 2005.

-On December 9, 2020 Howard confirmed that he had signed a five-year extension with Sirius that was reported to be worth $600 million.
+On December 9, 2020, Howard confirmed that he had signed a five-year extension with Sirius that was reported to be worth $600 million.
 That works out to $120 million to cover all production costs.

 Howard Stern Net Worth